shabtronic/SeedCom/README.md

 int main(void)
 {
     // HW,Baudrate,GPIO reboot pin
-    UartInitSerial(&seed,10000000,14); // 14 is a gpio pin with a switch that will also reboot for you! while(1)
+    UartInitSerial(&seed,10000000,14); // 14 is a gpio pin with a switch to GND that will also reboot for you! while(1)
         {
         UartShouldReboot();